The Differences Between Self-Publishing vs Traditional Publishing For Authors

 However, in reality, if you prepare a plan for your self-publishing business and understand who your potential readers and book buyers are, you can make money.

 But be prepared to spend a little to make a little.

 If you have your mindset on getting up near the top of the pyramid, well, it’s possible.

-Be prepared to make a huge investment in time and money.
+Be prepared to make a huge investment in time and to invest a little money.
 But, you never know!